Entropy density benchmarking of near-term quantum circuits: Classical Simulation

-For all system sizes, at small enough circuit depth, one can observe in Fig.~\ref{fig:numerical_densmat_simulation_with_fit} that the Renyi entropy density growth is well approximated by a linear function with the circuit depth.
-In the limit of large system sizes $n \rightarrow \infty$, the Renyi entropy density growth converges to an upper bound whose analytical expression reads \begin{small}
+For all system sizes, at small enough circuit depth, one can observe in Fig.~\ref{fig:numerical_densmat_simulation_with_fit}, for local depolarizing noise, that the Renyi entropy density growth is well approximated by a linear function with the circuit depth.
+Moreover, in the limit of large system sizes $n \rightarrow \infty$, the Renyi entropy density growth seems to converge to an upper bound.